-DWR will accept public comments for 60 days following the release of draft results.
+DWR will accept public comments for approximately 90 days following the release of draft results.
 DWR will conduct public meetings following the release of draft results from step 2 of the 2018 SGMA Basin Prioritization process.
 The final 2018 SGMA Basin Prioritization will consider input received during the public comment period.

-For more information regarding how to comment, please see the above section titled "Public Comment and Meetings".
+For more information regarding how to comment, visit the website at the following link:

-Basins previously ranked as low- or very low priority that are now prioritized as high- or medium-priority are subject to SGMA and have additional time to form Groundwater Sustainability Agencies (GSAs) and develop and implement GSPs or to submit an Alternative (see Water Code § 10722.4(d)).
+Basins previously ranked as low- or very low priority that are prioritized as high- or medium-priority are subject to SGMA and have additional time to form Groundwater Sustainability Agencies (GSAs) and develop and implement GSPs or to submit an alternative (see Water Code § 10722.4(d)).
 If a basin is reprioritized from low or very low to high- or medium-priority, the following deadlines apply:

 - Two years from Final Basin Prioritization to form a GSA

-- Two years from Final Basin Prioritization to submit an Alternative Plan
+- Two years from Final Basin Prioritization to submit an alternative

 - Five years from Final Basin Prioritization to develop a GSP

-Basins previously prioritized as high or medium that are now low- or very low- priority are not subject to the requirements in SGMA to form a GSA and prepare a GSP or an alternative to avoid potential State Water Resources Control Board intervention.
+Basins previously prioritized as high- or medium-priority that are now low- or very low-priority are not subject to the requirements in SGMA to form a GSA and prepare a GSP or an alternative to avoid potential State Water Resources Control Board intervention.
 However, these basins are still encouraged to form GSAs and develop GSPs, update existing groundwater management plans, and coordinate with others to develop a new groundwater management plan in accordance with Water Code Section 10750 et seq.